zluudg/rfnoc-zluudgbee/examples/README.md

 is built first, as it is used as an hierarchical block in this flowgraph.

 # zluudgbee\_X310\_RFNOC\_HG.bit
-An FPGA image containing 2x DDC, 2x DUC, 1x zluudgbeeRX, 1x zluudgbeeCRC and a bunch of FIFOs.
+An FPGA image containing 1x DUC, 1x zluudgbeeRX, 1x zluudgbeeCRC and a bunch of FIFOs.
 Flashing a USRP x310 device with this image is needed in order to run the above flowgraphs.
-**IMPORTANT** The Vivado build process for this image ended with a small timing violation (-0.034ns).
-While this violation does not seem to affect the performance, it cannot be guaranteed that that is the case.